 We have tested the membership and pension fund data for reasonableness and consistency, and we believe it to be sufficient and reliable for the purposes of the valuation.
 Our valuation has also been performed in accordance with the requirements of the Canadian Institute of Actuaries.
 Our opinions have been given and our valuation performed in accordance with accepted actuarial practice.

 F. Gendron

-Fellow of the Canadian Institute of Actuaries Fellow of the Society of Actuaries
+Fellow of the Canadian Institute of Actuaries

 Frederic Gendron